Fraud involving pharmaceutical manufacturers’ patient co-pay and voucher programs is on the rise.

 The company’s multi-tier approach begins with credentialing, which happens at the network administration level, explains Ogren.
 The two processors TrialCard uses to maintain the networks thoroughly vet new pharmacies prior to allowing claims to be submitted to manufacturers’ co-pay programs.

 “Our clients benefit from having these large networks, because the access is better and there are more pharmacies in the network,” says Ogren.
-“Last I looked there were nearly 78,000 pharmacies that are set up with the NABP (National Association of Boards of Pharmacy).
+“Last I looked there were nearly 78,000 pharmacies that are set up with the NCPDP (National Council for Prescription Drug Programs).
 TrialCard’s network has data on 72,0000 of those, and that’s because of the contracts and relationships we have with our processors.”

 TrialCard’s RxSpotlight monitoring tool applies proprietary algorithms to flag possible fraud as early as possible.
 “Spotlight’s algorithms are based on proven statistical principles,” said Ogren.
 “When you conduct a statistical run, outliers are going to show up, which is what we look for.”